 African Americans in Montana Heritage Resources (Designed for 4th through 8th, adaptable for high school).
 Scroll to the bottom of the page to find the standard's-based lesson plans designed to help your class explore this understudied aspect of our state's history.

-Montana The Magazine of Western History Curriculum Guides (Designed for high school).Montana The Magazine of Western History has put the text of several theme issues on-line along with ideas using the articles.
+Montana The Magazine of Western History Curriculum Guides (Designed for high school).Montana The Magazine of Western History has made all of the articles it published relating to women's history available for free download as part of the Montana Historical Society's Women's History Matters project.
+In addition, it has put several theme issues on-line along with ideas using the articles.
 These interdisciplinary lessons include full-text of the articles included in that issue along with discussion questions and suggestions for supplemental activities.
 Guides are available for the following special issues:

 Tours Arrange to bring your students to Helena to experience the museum, capitol, and Original Governor's Mansion first hand.